-Spray foam insulation is the best option to create an air barrier in the attic.
+Spray foam insulation is the most energy-efficient insulation to create an air barrier in the attic.
 Certain spray foams can expand up to 100 times its original size, so it fills all of the nooks and crannies in the attic.

 The main ingredients in certain spray foams are water-blown and organic chemical compounds derived from petroleum extracts.
 This makes the material environmentally safe.